Updated April 20, 2023

 Image source: pixabay.com

-Often it happens in the brainstorming sessions that when one idea is presented, people listening to that idea get to think toward it.
-If this happens, the people who could give original ideas get bound in only one idea given by the first person.
+Often it happens in brainstorming sessions that when one idea is presented, people listening to it get to think about it.
+If this happens, the people who could give original ideas get bound to only one idea given by the first person.

-Leigh Thompson and Loran Nordgren, professors at Kellogg School recommend this technique to be used to get maximum value out of brainstorming sessions.
+Leigh Thompson and Loran Nordgren, professors at Kellogg School, recommend this technique to get the maximum value out of brainstorming sessions.

-The main challenge of brainstorming sessions is that the first idea/s presented gets more prominence than any other ideas even when the ideas presented latter have more merit and value.
+The main challenge of brainstorming sessions is that the first idea/s presented gets more prominence than any other idea, even when the ideas presented later have more merit and value.

-Thus by following both the professors’ advice, we recommend you to split the session into two halves.
+Thus by following both professors’ advice, we recommend you split the session into two halves.

 In the first half, you will ask the participants to write their own ideas without getting involved in a meeting.
 You will present the problem.
-And each participant has to come up with 10-15 ideas to solve the problems individually.
+And each participant has to develop 10-15 ideas to solve the problems individually.

-This technique helps create better brainstorming sessions as the main proponent which is created is not being sacrificed.
+This technique helps create better brainstorming sessions as the main proponent who is created is not being sacrificed.

-Follow this technique and you will see a remarkable difference than what you see in normal brainstorming sessions.
+Follow this technique, and you will see a remarkable difference from what you see in normal brainstorming sessions.